samesense/pathopredictor/docs/meeting_082217.md

     * not enriched: qval > .2
     * ignored 'none' domains
     * lof, missense + inframe, total
     * lof is not enriched in pathogenic.
-Are there some gene/domains I can spot check?
+Are there some gene/domains I can spot check? relaxing qval and domain does not help either missense nor lof
 * can't dl mtr scores, will use missense-badness instead